Compare

 Can I import my Hevy routines into Elevate?

-Yes — Elevate Pro includes program import.
+Yes — Elevate Basic and AI Pro include program import.
 Export your routine to text from Hevy and Elevate will parse it into a trackable program, or rebuild it quickly using Elevate's program editor.

 Is Elevate cheaper than Hevy?